icompuiz/simple-spellchecker/README.md

 # simple-spellchecker
-A simple spell checker that uses a bloom filter to tell you if a word exists in a preloaded list
+A simple spell checker that uses a bloom filter to tell you if a word exists in a preloaded list.
+Based on CodeKata Kata05: Bloom Filters (http://codekata.com/kata/kata05-bloom-filters/)

 # Pre-requisites